jisosomppi/log-analysis/builds/readonlyREST.md

 Next, I got the download link from [readonlyREST web page](https://readonlyrest.com/download/).

 **UPDATED**
 As stated earlier in the post, you can now download the installation file from our github [downloads folder](https://github.com/jisosomppi/log-analysis/blob/master/downloads/readonlyrest-1.16.28_es6.4.2.zip) if you don't wish to get an email link.
+`wget https://github.com/jisosomppi/log-analysis/raw/master/downloads/readonlyrest-1.16.28_es6.4.2.zip` should also work.

 After I downloaded the plugin zip, I installed it using abosute paths:
 `sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install file:///home/xubuntu/Downloads/readonlyrest-1.16.28_es6.4.2.zip`